Traveling Solo vs. Group Travel: Pros and Cons

 Independence and Freedom

 When traveling unaccompanied, you make all the decisions.
 This can be incredibly liberating.
-You can wake up when you want, visit places that interest you and eat at the restaurants of your choice.
-There is no need to negotiate or compromise.
+You can wake up whenever you want, visit places that interest you and eat at the restaurants of your choice.
+There is no need to negotiate or make concessions.

 Loneliness can be an excellent teacher.
-Traveling alone forces you out of your comfort zone, which can result in significant personal growth.
-You learn to handle unexpected situations and solve problems on your own.
+Traveling alone forces you to leave your comfort zone, which can result in significant personal growth.
+You learn to handle unexpected situations and to solve problems on your own.

 Authentic Connections